 Here are my top tips for managing stress while preparing for the UCAT – which will hopefully lead to better performance on test day!

-Do not be disheartened, especially during the initial stages of preparation for the UCAT, if you are not able to answer practice UCAT questions within the allocated time or your score for a given section is less than you are happy with.
+Don’t be disheartened, especially during the early stages of your UCAT preparation, if you can’t answer practice UCAT questions within the allocated time or if your score for a given section is lower than you are happy with.

-The UCAT is a very specific type of exam, and it’s unlikely that you have ever sat anything similar.
-We all must start somewhere and the more you practise and become familiar with the types of questions and the timings, your score will begin to improve.
+The UCAT is a very specific type of exam, and it’s unlikely that you’ve done anything similar before.
+We all must start somewhere – and once you practise and become more familiar with the types of questions and the timings, your score will begin to improve.

-It’s also important to remember that the UCAT takes four different sections into account, and naturally we all have our strengths and weaknesses.
+It’s also important to remember that the UCAT has different sections, and naturally we all have our strengths and weaknesses.
 After you’ve identified your weaknesses, concentrate on improving these areas – but don’t worry if your score isn’t perfect in every section.

-The summer before submitting your application to Medical School can be an incredibly stressful time and comparing yourself to others can increase this pressure.
+The summer before you submit your application to Medical School can be a stressful time – and comparing yourself to others will only increase this pressure.

-I’m sure that you’re constantly reminded of how important the UCAT is.
-However, nothing is more important than your wellbeing and maintaining good mental health.
+The UCAT might be important, but remember that nothing is more important than your wellbeing and your mental health.

 Summer seems a great opportunity to dedicate all your time to smashing the UCAT.
-However, it’s important to remember that the UCAT is not the complete be-all and end-all in your application to Medical School.
+However, it’s important to remember that the UCAT is not the be-all and end-all of your application to Medical School.

 Loading More Content